 Bobbi Bryant Taylor took on all of the duties assigned to the publisher and editor.

-Although no longer designated as “Assistant Editors,” Ginger Henry Kuenzel continued to write and contribute articles on lake wide news and Jodee Keller continued doing the calendar.
+Although no longer designated an “Assistant Editors,” Ginger Henry Kuenzel continued to write and contribute articles on lake wide news.

 Linda Fusco came on board, writing articles about the Property Owners of Silver Bay (which now includes Sabbath Day Point, Silver Bay, and Hague), as well as timely articles on educational and environmental issues.